 Let the Turkey Rest

-You might be tempted to immediately start tearing into your turkey once it’s done cooking, as it can be a lengthy affair, and people get impatient for food particularly during holiday events like Thanksgiving or Christmas, where a whole turkey is traditional.
+So, you’re done with brining and preparing your turkey and now you might be tempted to quickly start tearing into your turkey, as it can be a lengthy affair, and people get impatient for food particularly during holiday events like Thanksgiving or Christmas.

 However, letting the turkey sit and rest for 30 minutes or so is a good habit to get into.
 For one, the turkey will be cooler when you start cutting into it; no need to worry about burning yourself while pulling things around.

 Resting also ensures the turkey will be juicier and all around more delicious; a lot of the stigma around turkey (particularly its breast) being dry and flavorless comes from impatient cooks tearing into the turkey the instant it’s done cooking.

 The juicier meat will also be more firm, but less tough, allowing your knife to glide more easily through the meat.